citrusvanilla/tinyflux/docs/source/removing-data.rst

 .. note::

-    If you are a developer, or are otherwise interested in how TinyFlux performs deletes behind the scenes, see the :ref:`Design Principles` page.
+    If you are a developer, or are otherwise interested in how TinyFlux performs deletes behind the scenes, see the :doc:`design-principles` page.

 For the first example. lets remove all points with the measurement value of "US Metros":